designsystemau/steering-committee/ROLES.md

 * Government organisations have expectations of the Design System (suitability for its purpose, ongoing development, clarity on future features) that must be met by the community for them to be comfortable using it
 * The TSC expect Government organisations to act in the best interest of the Design System, which includes following the [MIT License](LICENSE), using our provided solutions for reporting issues and requesting changes, and sharing their work and findings with the community
 * Beyond their own delivery work, Government organisations may also act in support of the Design System & TSC, as defined above.
+* Supporting Government Organisations will be attributed on the website [location TBD]

 ## Contributors (on behalf of Government Organisations)